brandur/sorg/content/drafts/canonical-log-lines.md

 ## What Are They? (#what-are-they)

-The concept is simple: canonical lines are one big log line (probably in [logfmt](/logfmt)\) style that is emitted at the end of a request [1] and which defines fields that contain all of that request's key information.
+The concept is simple: a canonical line is a big log line (probably in [logfmt](/logfmt)\) that gets emitted at the end of a request [1].
+It's filled with fields for all of that request's key information.

 !fig src="/assets/canonical-log-lines/canonical-log-lines.svg" caption="Canonical log lines being emitted (and ingested) for each request."